 View U3A Banyule's Policy Guideline on Intellectual Property.

-What’s happening this week?
-See Events This Week
+What courses, excursions and/or events are happening this week?
+See Events This Week.

 U3A - the University of the Third Age - is an international movement that fosters lifelong learning for pleasure.
 It is a self-help body of volunteers interested in their own and community education.
 There are no prior qualifications or exams, and no degrees awarded; the only requirement is that you are aged 50+, retired or semi-retired.

 For example, we offer foreign language, history, Australian literature and science courses.
 Why not engage in the issues of the day in our Current Affairs class?
 Or strengthen the body and mind doing Tai Chi or yoga?
 Or derive the benefits from social activities like a lingering lunch, sketching and walking?
-As a full member of U3A Banyule, you can enjoy the experience of attending university lectures of your choice, at La Trobe University (free of charge) - for further information see Community News.
+As a full member of U3A Banyule, you can enjoy the experience of attending university lectures of your choice, at La Trobe University (free of charge) - for further information see La Trobe Uni & Other Learning Opportunities.